alienhard/Replayr/README.md

 ## Replay requests from a production server on a remote test server

-You can run replayr.py on the production host to send requests to a test server, but it's better not to do so (e.g., this doubles network traffic).
-An elegant solution is to pipe log statements via netcat to the test server and replay them there:
+It's better not to replay logs directly from a production system (e.g., this doubles network traffic).
+A better solution is to first pipe log statements via netcat to the test server and replay them there:

 On test host:
 `nc -l -p 13992 | python -u replayr.py -s localhost`